apsquare/-passport_application_experience_redesign/README.md

 ## Future Enhancements :-

 - Integration with official passport APIs
-  -The application can be deployed on the web to enable seamless access and full-scale implementation.
+- The application can be deployed on the web to enable seamless access and full-scale implementation.
 - Real-time appointment availability updates
 - Notification system (email/SMS)
 - Document verification using AI